Tapsa: Construction

 Extracted from www.channelnewsasia.com: Yi Gap Yong constructed the stone pagodas here incorporating the eight progressive positions of Zhuge Liang.
 Using this method, stones are first laid in a circular configuration before placing additional stones inside this circle.
 More stones are then placed in position to form a conical pyramid.

 This structure is next topped off with a flat-shaped stone.
 To complete the pagoda another flat stone, in a yin and yang order, is added over and over until the desired shape and height of the tower is achieved.

 Small pebbles are placed in the gaps between the larger stones to make the tower more stable.

 Yi Gap Yong piled all of the stones, one by one, without the aid of mechanical devices or assistance.
 The stones for the smaller pagodas were all obtained locally but many for the larger pagodas, which can reach as high as 9m/30 ft, were gathered from the streams, rivers and mountains throughout Korea to assure their harmony with their spiritual energy.

 Temple today

 The Tapsa Temple complex is found on Maisan (Horse Ear Mountain) under the cliff, south of Maibong (peak) within the Maisan Provincial Park complex, where today there remains at least 80 of Yi Gap Yong's Pagodas.

 "Bizarre" is a term often used to describe the appearance of the somewhat alien looking landscape.
-The style of the stone pagodas found here is very unusual and quite different from that of the stone pagodas, typical of the Shilla era, that employed fine stone cutting techniques.
+The style of the stone pagodas found here is very unusual and quite different from that of the stone pagodas, typical of the Silla era, that employed fine stone cutting techniques.
 It is this unusual appearance that draws so many visitors to Tapsa each year.

 Many years after Yi Gap Yong started his project the site became a Buddhist Temple and Yi became an ordained monk.
 A white statue of Yi Gap Yong, holding a wooden walking stick, rests comfortably at the foot of his temple complex.